Secrover/Secrover/README.md

 * Read the list of repositories from your `config.yaml`
 * Clone and analyze them
 * Generate a full **HTML security report** into the `output/` folder

+## 🫶 Thanks and Acknowledgments

+This project benefits from the fantastic work of several open-source projects:

+- Python & pip-audit
+- PHP & Composer
+- Node.js & npm
+- uv
+- opengrep

+A big thanks to all the maintainers and contributors behind these amazing projects, without whom this project wouldn't be possible!

 ## 📄 License